-- Daily exercises
+- Daily exercises,

-- Minimum 45 minutes of high-intensity interval training
+- Minimum 45 minutes of high-intensity interval training.

-- Healthy diet and lifestyle modifications
+- A healthy diet and lifestyle modifications.

-- Regular weight check and doctor consultation
+- Regular weight check and doctor consultation.

 This Anti-Obesity Day, take a pledge to have an active lifestyle and manage your weight with the right attitude.
-While you do have a plethora of treatments available to treat obesity, only a right attitude and behaviour towards it would ensure longevity and a healthy body.
+While you do have a plethora of treatments available to treat obesity, only the right attitude and behaviour towards it would ensure longevity and a healthy body.